MrRedbloX/Weenize/doc/weez/README.md

     - text: a string which can be plain text or HTML.
 - Mandatory args:
     - creds: credentials for GCP service account.
+    - action: the function to execute (example: analyze_sentiment).
     - text_type: value of language_v1.Document.Type (PLAIN_TEXT or HTML).
-    - encoding_type: value of language_v1.EncodingType (ex: UTF8).
 - Optional args:
+    - encoding_type: value of language_v1.EncodingType (example: UTF8).
-    - language: the language in the text (ex: en, fr).
+    - language: the language in the text (example: en, fr).
 - Output:
 ```
 {